Template engine

 Dark mode automated

-dark_mode is a session variable, but a special one. dark_mode is always set on the initial output object, so you can capture it in your templates before the session is even loaded.
-It is also initially updated with the user preference (by OS or browser) if not already present from a previous visit.
+dark_mode is a session variable, but a special one. dark_mode is initially updated with the user preference (by OS or browser) if not already present from a previous visit.

 This will set the (css)class ‘dark-mode’ on the html element whenever it is set.
 That way you can initiate it directly without flickering in your css.
 You can also see a new structure: